lothar1998/kuberesolver-java/README.md

 kubernetes:///service-name.namespace.svc.cluster_name:8080

 kubernetes://namespace/service-name:8080
+kubernetes://service-name
 kubernetes://service-name:8080/
 kubernetes://service-name.namespace:8080/
 kubernetes://service-name.namespace.svc.cluster_name
 kubernetes://service-name.namespace.svc.cluster_name:8080
 ```

+#### Namespace handling
+If the namespace is not explicitly provided in the target URI, the resolver will first attempt to read the current pod's namespace from the mounted file at `/var/run/secrets/kubernetes.io/serviceaccount/namespace`.
+If this file is not found or cannot be read, it will default to using the `default` namespace.

+#### Port handling
+If the port is not specified in the URI, the resolver will use the first port defined in the Kubernetes `EndpointSlice`.
+Alternatively, a port can be specified by its name in the URI (e.g., `kubernetes:///myservice:grpc`), in which case the resolver will look for an `EndpointSlice` port with that name.
+If a numerical port is provided, that port will be used.

 ### Alternative scheme
 You can use alternative schema (other than `kubernetes`) by using overloaded constructor: